pombreda/lepl/doc-src/download.rst

 .. _install:

 Download And Installation
 =========================

 .. warning::

-  This is the very first release.
+  This release is a new major version, with significant changes to the implementation.
 So there may be a bug or two.
 Please let me know at andrew@acooke.org.

 LEPL is only available for Python 3 and 2.6.
 See :ref:`versions` for more